karhoo/karhoo-android-ui-sdk/uisdk/README.md

 The booking screen can be launched in a classic way, via an Intent.
 Along the builder data we can find a few parameters that can be passed down:
 - "tripDetails" of type TripInfo which may contain the origin and destination in order for the addressView to be filled in
 - "outboundTripId" can be used when "rebooking" a trip
- - "initialLocation" should be passed if the user shouldn't wait for the GPS sensor to retrieve a location The below example launches a Booking Activity in a default state:
+- "initialLocation" should be passed if the user shouldn't wait for the GPS sensor to retrieve a location
+- "passengerDetails" can be passed for easy completing the passenger details in checkout The below example launches a Booking Activity in a default state:

 ```kotlin
 // launching for primary flow